statlad/internship_tasks/README.md

 # Repo with solution to tasks
-First task is subMaxArray algorithm.
+1. First task is subMaxArray algorithm.
-Second is Pytorch CNN model for image classification
+2. Second is Pytorch CNN model for image classification.